GannaChernyshova/labspace-dhi-node/.labspace/05-compliance.md

 ```
 **Integration with external security tools**

-To verify the security posture using an external scanning tool you already use, such as Grype or Trivy you will need to pass the vulnerability information in a compatible format, which Docker Scout can generate for you.
+To verify the security posture using an external scanning tool you already use, such as Grype or Trivy, you will need to pass the vulnerability information in a compatible format, which Docker Scout can generate for you.

 First, you can view the list of available attestations for the DHI-based image using the `docker scout attest` command:
 ```bash